OpenJML/openjml.github.io/tutorial/Preconditions.md

 # Preconditions (requires clauses)

-Sometimes a method may only be called under certain combinations of parameters.
+Sometimes a method may only be called in certain combinations of program state and actual arguments.
 Such restrictions are called *preconditions* and are written with a *requires* clause.

 For example, a method to compute an integer square root requires its